PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 vectors, rewrites those vectors into NCHW order, preserves shared constants by cloning, and removes only the now-redundant adapter.

+The attention weighted-sum bridge is also owned there.
+It validates the QKV branch producers, coefficient constants, reduction and merge topology, then rotates only proven layout-sensitive metadata and constants into NHWC while preserving shared values through cloned tensors.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither